atrinh0/covid19/README.md

 ### 🧐 Features

 - Widget showing latest daily cases and deaths
-- 🔄 Automatically reload data every 15 minutes
+- 🔄 Automatically reload data every 15 minutes (from within the app, and widget data)
+- 🔔 Fetch data every 15 minutes in the background and send a local notification upon detecting any changes
 - 📈 Chart timescale can be changed (All data, 6 months, 3 months, 1 month, 1 week)
 - Change dataset for (🇬🇧 UK, 🏴󠁧󠁢󠁥󠁮󠁧󠁿 England, Northern Ireland, 🏴󠁧󠁢󠁳󠁣󠁴󠁿 Scotland, 🏴󠁧󠁢󠁷󠁬󠁳󠁿 Wales)